English Chicken with Leeks and Apples (from Diana Henry)

 Once all the corn cakes are in the oven staying warm, mix all the yogurt ingredients, then season with salt.
 Serve the fritters with the yogurt on the side or dribbled over the top garnished with chopped cilantro leaves.

-Radishes with miso
+Radishes with miso1 tsp turmeric

 (bet you never thought to cook radishes!)